HKDEM/header_check/README.md

 ## Header Checks
 This tool performs detailed checks on the following HTTP response headers:

--Strict-Transport-Security (HSTS)
+ - Strict-Transport-Security (HSTS)
--X-Frame-Options
+ - X-Frame-Options
--X-Content-Type-Options
+ - X-Content-Type-Options
--X-XSS-Protection
+ - X-XSS-Protection
--Access-Control-Allow-Origin
+ - Access-Control-Allow-Origin
--Public-Key-Pins
+ - Public-Key-Pins
--Content-Security-Policy (CSP)
+ - Content-Security-Policy (CSP)

 Each header is evaluated for potential misconfigurations and security risks, and solutions are provided for addressing any issues found.